History

 Enrichment opportunities

-Students have the opportunity to attend an A level lecture day about modern British History and hear top university lecturers and experts in their field speak.
+Students will have the opportunity to visit the Churchill war rooms in London as well as the Supreme Court and Houses of Parliament.
 Each year two scholars are also given the opportunity to take part in an exceptional enrichment project, Lessons from Auschwitz.
-This programme includes a talk and Q&A from a survivor and from 2022 the one day visit to the former Nazi concentration and death camp Auschwitz-Birkenau returns.
+This programme includes a talk and Q&A from a survivor and a one day visit to the former Nazi concentration and death camp Auschwitz-Birkenau.

 Student quotes